Ubspy/Robotics-Tutorial/exercises/exercise-5/README.md

 6) Exit
 ```

-If they give a number outside the range, you it will look like this:
+If they give a number outside the range, it will look like this:
 ```
 1) Data set statistics
 2) Print data set